nisanthchunduru/q/README.md

 # q

-Query PDF files in any directory with ChatGPT
+Chat with PDF files in any directory with ChatGPT

 ## Installation